 With the “digital native” generation maturing, standing in line to pay your bills is quickly going out of vogue.
 If traditional banks fail to take the fintech industry seriously, their future could be in jeopardy.

-13. In Q3 2018, the bank-owned Zelle platform had double the payment volume ($32 billion) of Venmo, PayPal’s fintech payment processing app.
+13. In Q4 2019, the bank-owned Zelle platform had almost double the payment volume ($56 billion) of Venmo, PayPal’s fintech payment processing app ($29 billion).

 Fintech payment systems perform two key functions: they store and transfer payment information.
 Consumers use these applications to pay for goods and services directly, as well as to make peer-to-peer funds transfers using their mobile devices.

 Created by the biggest banks in the U.S.A., Zelle is a platform that links digital payments directly to the customer’s primary bank account.
 This model has proven extremely convenient, allowing the big banks to regain their share of the digital wallet market.